braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/templates/simple_survey.md

 ### Showing A Confirmation Page

-Once a user submits their response, you can optionally show a confirmation page or close the message.
+Once a user submits their response, you can optionally show a confirmation page, or, simply close the message.

-Use a confirmation page to thank users or provide additional information, and set a click-through URL to other parts of your app or website.
+A confirmation page is a great place to thank users for their time, or provide additional information.
+You can customize the Call To Action on this page to guide users to another page of your app or website.

 ![Confirmation Option]({% image_buster /assets/img/iam/confirmation-option.png %}){: style="max-width:700px"}